Captain Kane saves England at the death

-England's talisman and captain put them ahead in the 11th minute of Tuesday's (AEST) clash in Volgograd, but Tunisia levelled in contentious fashion.
+England's talisman and captain put them ahead in the 11th minute of Tuesday's (NZST) clash in Volgograd, but Tunisia levelled in contentious fashion.

 Referee Wilmar Roldan pointed to the spot when Kyle Walker caught Fakhreddine Ben Youssef with his arm and Ferjani Sassi levelled with an unconvincing penalty.